-The use of sunscreen in children – what, how and why?
+The use of sunscreen in children – what for and why?

-The use of sunscreen in children – what, how and why?
+The use of sunscreen in children – what for and why?

 It is the beginning of summer days, and our thoughts tend to wander off to warm vacations, beaches, the sun… and just this general feeling of freedom and magic.
 But this bright and shiny sun of ours, the source of light and life on this planet, also has a dark side that can entail significant short and long-term implications, and we must be aware of it and protect ourselves and especially our children, from it.